NURS FPX 4000 Assessment 2 Applying Library Research Skills

 September 2023

-Applying Library Research Skills
+Applying Research Skills Capella

 In the realm of contemporary healthcare, the prevention and mitigation of medication errors are paramount to safeguarding patient safety and optimizing healthcare outcomes.
 Medication errors, encompassing a spectrum of mishaps from prescription to administration, bear profound implications for patients, healthcare professionals, and healthcare organizations (Çınar & Şahin, 2023).
 Effective library research skills are pivotal for navigating the extensive landscape of information and knowledge, especially when addressing the pressing issue of medication errors (Çınar & Şahin, 2023).
 It represents a critical concern that can significantly impact patient safety and healthcare outcomes.
 As healthcare professionals and researchers, it is essential to harness the power of academic libraries and research databases to access credible, up-to-date information and evidence-based practices (Çınar & Şahin, 2023).